 The private Swiss race team took on a new, exciting task in January 2015: the cooperation of the development of the brand-new Lexus RC F GT3.
 Following the first participation at long-distance races within the VLN Championship at the Nordschleife, the newly-found Lexus team entered the International GT Open Championship for the 2017 season.
 After an impressive victory at the opening race in Portugal, the team secured a total of four race wins and three Pole Positions (the very first overall for the new Lexus racing car) and secured third place in both the Teams and Drivers Championship in its debut year.

-2018 was to become the most successful season in the history of Emil Frey Racing.
+2018 became a successful season in the history of Emil Frey Racing.
 The team competed with one GT3 Jaguar in the Silver Cup of the Blancpain GT Series, whilst two Lexus RC F GT3 took part in the full championship.
 As for the GT3 Jaguar, which completed its final year of professional racing, as well as for the Lexus RC F GT3 the season was one of the most successful to date.
 The GT3 Jaguar took two race victories and a total of three podiums, finishing the season on top of the crown by claiming the title in the Silver Cup Endurance Cup Championship.
 Following a difficult start into its debut season in the highly acclaimed Blancpain GT Series, the Lexus RC F GT3 celebrated the first podium in Silverstone, which was only the fourth race meeting of the year.
 Just two weeks later, the Emil Frey Racing squad made it even better by winning the 1000 km of Paul Ricard – a fantastic result.
 The team finished the season with its best-ever result with third place in the Overalls Team Championship.